TboOffical/flightpath/README.md

 ## HOW TO RUN (previously setup)
 1. Get the server for your platform
+2. Copy the config from this repo
-2. Change the config so the api key is something **other than test**
+3. Change the config so the api key is something **other than test**
-3. Run the server
+4. Run the server
-4. Run the UI and add the server, http://localhost:3000 should be the default path
+5. Run the UI and add the server, http://localhost:3000 should be the default path
-5. Edit your path
+6. Edit your path

 ## Screenshots